Slevinski/slevinski.github.io/series/foundations/publishing.md

 ## Series Description

-`Sutton SignWriting Foundations` is the public conceptual series for Sutton SignWriting: language is not sound, writing is not only a line, and signed languages need durable written pathways of their own.
+`Sutton SignWriting Foundations` carries the conceptual foundation for Sutton SignWriting: language is not reducible to sound, writing is not inherently linear, and signed languages need durable read-write pathways of their own.

+## Claim Role

+- Primary claim lane: conceptual foundation.
+- Cite this series for the public synthesis that language is not reducible to sound, writing is not inherently linear, and signed-language writing needs durable read-write pathways.
+- Route evidence, literacy outcomes, technical encoding, standards compatibility, and stewardship claims to the companion series designed for those layers.

 ## Repository Description

-Public conceptual essays for Sutton SignWriting: language without sound, plane-based writing, literacy pathways, and signed-language writing infrastructure.
+Public conceptual essays on language without sound, plane-based writing, literacy pathways, and signed-language writing infrastructure.

 ## Keywords